kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 - **Matte Versions of Paints:** Who said that we will never get matte paints ever again?
 I don't think so!
 Feel the nostalgia once again with matte paints equipped on your tanks.
 - **Classic Tanks:** Feels good to drive these old treads, and blow up your firends like in old days.
+- **Old School Mazes:** For even better mayhem in mazes, Classic Mazes spice it up, 100% True.

 More features are coming soon!!!
 ****